EPCCed/2024-11-04-archer2-intro-develop/_episodes/06-profile.md

 ```
 {: .output}

+> ## Filtering results
+> The reports produced by `pat_report` are by default averages over all tasks.
+If you only want to see results for some
+> subsection of tasks, you can filter them.
+To view the results from the first 10 tasks only, you would do `pat_report -sfilter_input='pe<10'`.
+> On the other hand, `pat_report -sfilter_input='pe==0'` would produce results for task 0 only.
+{: .callout}

+> ## CrayPat-lite and `pat_report`
+> You can use `pat_report` in just the same way with an experiment data directory that was generated by a CrayPat-lite run.
+{: .callout}

-The run will generate two more files in the output directory, one with the extension `.ap2` which holds the same data as the report data (`.xf`) but in the post processed form.
+The run will generate two other files in the experiment directory, one with the extension `.ap2` which holds the same data as the report data (`.xf`) but in a post processed form.
 The other file is called `build-options.apa` and is a text file with a configuration for generating a traced (as opposed to sampled) experiment.
 The APA (Automatic Program Analysis) configuration is a targeted trace, based on the results from our previous sampled experiment.
 You are welcome and encouraged to review this file and modify its contents in subsequent iterations, however in this first case we will continue with the defaults.

 This `build-options.apa` file acts as the input to the `pat_build` command and is supplied as the argument to the `-O` flag.

 ```
-pat_build -O nbody-parallel.exe+pat+192028-1341s/build-options.apa
+auser@ln01:~/nbody-par> pat_build -O nbody-parallel.exe+pat+192028-1341s/build-options.apa
 ```
 {: .bash}